waldo-irc/SMBScan/README.md

 <ul>
 <li> Added new intensive scan option (-i)</li>
 <li> Added dependency checks, for best experience allows you to install all dependencies quickly</li>
-<li> Removed constant Version check against the git, --update or --version must now be ran to check for and run updates.
+<li> Removed constant Version check against the git, --update or --version must now be ran to check for and run updates.</li>
+<li> When updating with --update you are now prompted before accepting the update</li>
 <li> Minor Fixes</li>
 </ul>